CS 112

 Assignments

 Many of the extended programming problems will be challenging.
 Please keep in mind that programming often consumes more time than you think it will.
 Start your assignments early so that you have time to think about the problems and ask questions if you hit an impasse.
-Also keep in mind that computers and networks do break down, and you may sometimes need to wait for available computers or an available copy of the MATLAB software.
-Please plan accordingly!
+Also keep in mind that computers and networks do break down, so please plan accordingly!

 Final Project

 During the last few weeks of the semester, you will have the opportunity to work on an extended, individualized programming project in an area of interest to you.
-After choosing an interesting application or problem, you will design and build a substantial MATLAB program from scratch.
-This project will enable you to integrate all of the programming and problem-solving skills that you have learned, and to build a program that is connected to your particular interests in the sciences.
-During the last lab class of the semester, each student will give a short presentation about her project.
+You will be strongly encouraged to work in pairs on this project.
+After choosing an interesting application or problem, you and your partner will design and build a substantial MATLAB program from scratch.
+This project will enable you to integrate all of the programming and problem-solving skills that you have learned, and to build a program that is connected to your particular interests.
+During the last week of the semester, students will give a short presentation about their project.
 The final project will be due at the end of the Final Exam period.
+See examples of student projects from past semesters on the Project Gallery page.

 Late Assignment Policy